 ELO 2.1 Identify, describe, and synthesize approaches or experiences as they apply to the theme.

 ELO 2.2 Demonstrate a developing sense of self as a learner through reflection, self-assessment, and creative work, building on prior experiences to respond to new and challenging contexts.

+How this course fulfills Health & Wellbeing Goal 2:

 Specific Expectations in Health & Wellbeing